Anahita Ratebzad: Political life

 Ratebzad founded the Democratic Organisation of Afghan Women (DOAW) in 1964.
 The organisation did not follow a specific political ideology; in 2013 Rahnaward Zaryab wrote that "DOAW was an organisation founded in the 1340s (1960s CE) which was not foreign funded or supported.
 The members of the organisation were intellectual women volunteering to promote and work for women's rights on their own initiative."
 Comparing DOAW with present-day women's rights organisations inside Afghanistan, he added "they lack the outreach and effectiveness of DOAW."
-However, after the Saur Revolution of 1978 the organisation came under the supervision of the PDPA governmental.
+However, after the Saur Revolution of 1978 the organisation came under the supervision of the PDPA government.
 During the Khalq faction's power seizure it was headed by Dilaram Mahak from 1978 to 1979.
 After the power seizure by the Parcham faction, Ratebzad was elected as the chairwoman of DOAW at DOAW's general assembly in 1980.

 Ratebzad along with other members of DOAW organised a protest march on 8 March 1965 in Kabul marking the first celebration of International Women's Day in Afghanistan.

 She became involved in leftist politics and, along with Khadija Ahrari, Masuma Esmati Wardak, and Roqia Abubakr, was one of the first four women elected to Afghan parliament in 1965, winning the Second District Kabul City seat.
 In 1965 Ratebzad helped found the People's Democratic Party of Afghanistan (PDPA) becoming part of the Parcham faction.
 Her political views on women's right and her marxist political ideology made her a highly controversial figure, especially among other political parties and forces.
-Her close association with Babrak Karmal, the leader of the Parcham faction, brought her the label of "Karmal's mistress", some incorrect sources even counted him as her husband.
+Her close association with Babrak Karmal (whom she had an affair with according to Vasili Mitrokhin), the leader of the Parcham faction, brought her the label of "Karmal's mistress", some incorrect sources even counted him as her husband.
 She did not contest the 1969 elections, losing her seat in parliament.